bhartichauhan/bhartichauhan/readme.md

 - Hi I am @bhartichauhan
 - I am interested in Analytics, working with databases like SQL Server, Oracle DB, MongoDB and other relational, non-relational and cloud databases.
-- I am currently learning Data Visualization and Data Management
+- I have 5+ years of experience in Data Visualization and Data Management
 - I am looking to collaborate on interesting data viz projects, marketing analytics etc.